 Missing here are the lands of her maternal family, soils from Samoa and Tokelau in the Pacifica region.
 The artist’s exploration of the Western states, of the soils of her childhood homes, brought forward an acute awareness of the landscapes she hasn’t yet explored but carries with her nonetheless.
 Samoa and Tokelau remain a place of imagination and discovery still on the artist’s horizon.

-Text by curator Deirdre Visser
+Text and photograph by curator Deirdre Visser

 Lungs of the Desert, 2022